 Oak Glen, California

-Linfield College, a private liberal arts school in McMinnville, Oregon, is well-known for its strong and well-rounded curriculum.
+Linfield College, a private liberal arts school in McMinnville, Oregon, is known for its strong and well-rounded curriculum.
 No matter their choice of major, students take a variety of general education courses, and can even become involved in faculty-led research projects as undergraduates.
 Linfield College is ranked by U.S. News & World Report as the 108th best liberal arts college in the country.

 Loyola Marymount University